 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
+Take this medication by mouth with water.
+Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
+Keep taking it unless your care team tells you to stop.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 1 month for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 1 month for selected conditions, precautions do apply.